CSE 101: Introduction to Computational and Algorithmic Thinking

 Americans with Disabilities Act

-If you have a physical, psychological, medical or learning disability that may impact your course work, please contact Disability Support Services, ECC (Educational Communications Center) Building room 128, (631) 632-6748.
+If you have a physical, psychological, medical or learning disability that may impact your course work, please contact the Student Accessibility Support Center, ECC (Educational Communications Center) Building room 128, (631) 632-6748.
 They will determine with you what accommodations, if any, are necessary and appropriate.
 All information and documentation is confidential.

 Critical Incident Management